kasenetz/hbcd-docs/docs/datacuration/exclusions.md

 For imaging data, only files that pass [raw data quality control](../measures/mri/qc.md#raw-mr-data-qc) are included in the data release and utilized for data processing.
 All quality control information is stored in the `sub-<label>_ses-<label>_scans.tsv` file located in each BIDS session folder.
 Some modalities undergo additional, more stringent QC filtering based on additional QC metrics to select only the best data for processing - see [Processing Pipeline Criteria](#processing-pipeline-criteria) below for details.

 #### Electroencephalography
 EEG file inclusion in the data release is based in part on EEG capping quality: acquisitions with QC ratings of "excellent", "average", and "poor" are all included and those rated as "not usable" are excluded.
 See details of quality control procedures under [Data Measures > EEG > EEG Net Placement ("Capping Quality") Ratings](../measures/eeg/index.md#eeg-net-placement-capping-quality-ratings).
-Capping ratings are made available to users in the QC instrument files provided for each EEG task under `phenotype/` (`eeg_qc_task-FACE.tsv`, `eeg_qc_task-MMN.tsv`, `eeg_qc_task-RS.tsv`, and `eeg_qc_task-VEP.tsv` - see details [here](phenotypes.md#instrument-data)).
+Capping ratings are made available to users in the QC [instrument files](phenotypes.md#instrument-data) provided for each EEG task in the `phenotype/` folder (`eeg_qc_task-FACE.tsv`, `eeg_qc_task-MMN.tsv`, `eeg_qc_task-RS.tsv`, and `eeg_qc_task-VEP.tsv`).

 ## Processing Pipeline Criteria
 **File Selection for the First Release**